LibreSolar/bms-firmware/docs/src/dev/customization.rst

     CONFIG_THINGSET_REPORTING_LIVE_ENABLE_PRESET=n

-The default period for data publication can be changed with the following Kconfig option:
+The default period for data publication can be changed with the following Kconfig option (value in milliseconds):

 .. code-block:: bash

-    CONFIG_THINGSET_REPORTING_LIVE_PERIOD_PRESET=10
+    CONFIG_THINGSET_REPORTING_LIVE_PERIOD_PRESET=10000

 Shields for UEXT connector
 --------------------------